Fighting Period Inequality with #HappyPeriod

 At The Honey Pot Company, we were so inspired by their work, that we’ve partnered with them on our #HappyPeriod vagina pin.
 For each pin purchased, we will donate 2 liners + 1 pad, helping to give to our most vulnerable sisters.

-As our official charity partner, we recently caught up with Chelsea for an update on her work and organization to share with our community.
+As our official charity partner, we recently caught up with Chelsea for an update on her work to fight period inequality and organization to share with our community.
 Read below for more from our conversation with her:

 HP: You share menstrual education with others, but what was your own experience with period education?